d-stoll/attio-stripe/TERMS.md

 * (h) delete the copyright or other proprietary rights notice from any content;
 * (i) upload or transmit (or attempt to upload or to transmit) any material that acts as a passive or active information collection or transmission mechanism, including without limitation, clear graphics interchange formats ("gifs"), 1×1 pixels, web bugs, cookies, or other similar devices (sometimes referred to as "spyware" or "passive collection mechanisms" or "pcms");

-**7.2** User may use the Servicess solely for the purpose agreed between the Parties.
+**7.2** User may use the Services solely for the purpose agreed between the Parties.

-## 8. Renumation
+## 8. Remuneration

 The Services are provided free of charge.